Transitions Abroad Home.

 Patients wait to be triaged outside of the hospital each morning.

 Mwishe pushes again.
-She moans a long steady “ehhhhhh…” Her eyes are shut so hard, her jaw clenched so tight, hands around her ankles, flexed feet in the air.
+She moans a long, steady "ehhhhhh…" Her eyes are shut so hard, her jaw clenched so tight, hands around her ankles, flexed feet in the air.
 She is determined.
-And then there’s … the head.
-It’s a little human head, malformed, too pointy at the top and covered in gunk.
-Its little eyelids are shut and its face is motionless.
-Mercy has the back of its little head in the palm of her hand now and she continues to coach Mwishe.
+And then there's… the head.
+It's a tiny human head, malformed, too pointy at the top, and covered in gunk.
+Its little eyelids are shut, and its face is motionless.
+Mercy now has the back of its little head in the palm of her hand and continues to coach Mwishe.
 Mwishe catches her breath, waits for the next contraction… and then… tiny shoulders, arms, legs, feet… Mercy pats the baby boy on his back to clear the lungs… and… then a cry.
-Mercy places the baby on Mwishe’s stomach.
+Mercy places the baby on Mwishe's stomach.

 “It’s a boy,” she says.

 The black plastic sheet beneath Mwishe fills with pools of mysterious green and yellow liquid, blood, and feces.
-I look at the gunky nameless baby.
-I feel a little light-headed, a little nauseous, and a few stars flash in my eyes.
-It’s the first time in my life that I felt like I was going to faint.
+I look at the gunky, nameless baby.
+I feel a little light-headed and a little nauseous, and a few stars flash in my eyes.
+It was the first time in my life that I felt like I was going to faint.

-And a minute later Mwishe tells me that she isn’t even confident that the baby will live long enough to be given a name.
+A minute later, Mwishe tells me that she isn't even confident that the baby will live long enough to be given a name.

-A month after I saw Mwishe’s baby boy born I sit on a small concrete block outside of the hospital on a cool morning in late February.
-I have seen and assisted with many births since then and I have gotten somewhat used to the fact that some of the babies will live and some of the babies will die.
-Still, I don’t have the familiarity with death that my Malawian colleagues have and I must mentally prepare myself before I start my shift each morning.
+A month after I saw Mwishe's baby boy born, I sat on a small concrete block outside of the hospital on a cool morning in late February.
+I have seen and assisted with many births since then, and I have gotten somewhat used to the fact that some of the babies will live and some of the babies will die.
+Still, I don't have the familiarity with death that my Malawian colleagues have, and I must mentally prepare myself before I start my shift each morning.
 It's a factory of life and death.

-I walk 30 minutes to the hospital along dirt roads lined with fields of maize and children that wave and scream “Azungu!” (white person) as I pass.
-I walk along roads lined with coffin shops that are booming with business.
-And when I arrive at the hospital I sit outside, eat a peanut butter sandwich, drink black tea, and watch Malawian mothers with their babies and children.
-I study the long line of patients that wait outside for the intake department to open so they can be triaged and treated.
-I know that some will go in the hospital and never come out.
-It’s a factory of life and death in there.
+I walk 30 minutes to the hospital along dirt roads lined with fields of maize and children who wave and scream "Azungu!" (white person) as I pass.
+I walk along streets lined with coffin shops that are booming with business.
+When I arrive at the hospital, I sit outside, eat a peanut butter sandwich, drink black tea, and watch Malawian mothers with their babies and children.
+I study the long line of patients who wait outside for the intake department to open so they can be triaged and treated.
+I know that some will go to the hospital and never come out.
+It's a factory of life and death in there.

 I finish the last few bites of my sandwich, wipe the breadcrumbs off my forest green scrubs, stand up, and follow a group of women into the Maternity ward.

 The first patient today is Sithembre.
-She is a tall, thin, 23 year old woman from one of the nearby villages, and she is pregnant with her first child.
+She is a tall, thin, 23-year-old woman from a nearby village, pregnant with her first child.
 She is naked, with only the black plastic sheet beneath her.
-She holds on to the white metal post of the cot with her left hand and makes the super squinty face that Mwishe made a month ago as she pushes.
+She holds on to the white metal post of the cot with her left hand and makes the super squinty face that Moishe made a month ago as she pushes.

 But this time I’m prepared for what’s coming.

-This time I have a better understanding of what this all means.
+This time, I have a better understanding of what this all means.
 I realize just how fragile life is.
-My life, this baby’s life, Sithembre’s life, every human being’s life.
-The most valuable thing we can ever do is take care of one another.
-I wrap the newborn in a brand new orange and brown chitenge cloth and hand him to Sithembre.
+My life, this baby's life, Sithembre's life, every human being's life.
+The most valuable thing we can ever do is care for one another.
+I wrap the newborn in a new orange and brown chitenge cloth and hand him to Sithembre.